An implicit large-eddy simulation perspective on the flow over periodic hills: Results and Discussion

-To ensure complete convergence and independence from time averaging effects, the reattachment points were extracted at varying averaging times for the intermediate mesh and plotted, as per the method by Krank et al. \cite{Krank2018}.
-For this, the reattachment point is extracted after multiple averaging times.
-These reattachment points are then plotted against the averaging time (in number of flow through times).
-The error $e$ is evaluated using the following expression $e = \pm c/\sqrt{T_f}$, where $c$ is a manually defined constant and $T_f$ is the number of flow through times.
+According to Fig.~\ref{fig:time_averaging_velocity_0}, \ref{fig:time_averaging_reynolds_uu} and \ref{fig:time_averaging_reynolds_uv}, the results for all the meshes are average independent.
+The difference between the results for different time-averaging period is minimal in all cases.
+The largest differences can be observed near to the walls due to the zoom-in plots and it is slightly more evident when taking a look to the Reynolds stresses.
+To answer the question of how the time-averaging affects the prediction of the reattachment point, this value was extracted at varying averaging times for each mesh and plotted, as per the method by \cite{Krank2018}.
+This method plots the reattachment points against the averaging time (in number of flows through times).
+The error $e$ is evaluated using the following expression $e = \pm c/\sqrt{T_f}$, where $c$ is a manually defined constant and $T_f$ is the number of flows through times.
 Since the reattachment point oscillates due to the turbulence, a final reattachment point is set to a value that the reattachment points extracted tend towards.
 The constant $c$ is then manually adjusted so that the error is as small as possible with all the extracted reattachment points lying within the error range.
 The error bandwidth hence decreases as the averaging time increases.
 The reattachment points converge very quickly, with the expected oscillation at different averaging times being within a very small error range.